greko6/Buildroot-for-Seagate-Wireless-Plus/README.md

-# Cross compiling binaries for embedded systems
+# Crosscompiled binaries for Seagate Wireless Plus

 ### Description
 This .config file is for [Buildroot] (http://buildroot.uclibc.org) to compile ffmpeg on embedded system.
 Why Buildroot?
 It's much faster and more reliable than [ct-ng] (http://crosstool-ng.org/).